Category: EasternLoop2016

 Since Hurricane Mathew interrupted our time on the North Carolina coast, we headed to the Asheville area to escape the weather.
 Asheville is where you’ll find The Biltmore.

 Built in 1895 by George Vanderbilt, The Biltmore was just one of the Vanderbilt family homes.
-It’s huge.
+It’s huge!
 Let me see if I can remember the details…thirty-three bedrooms, forty-three bathrooms, 250 rooms, and sixty-five fireplaces all add up to a grand total of about four acres of floor space.

+There are a few different options when it comes to seeing the Biltmore.
 We opted to take the ninety minute guided audio tour.
 We feel like audio tours really add to the experience.
 In the photo above, you can see the Winter Garden.
 The Winter Garden is actually inside the mansion.
 That’s a glass roof you’re looking at and what used to be a working fountain.

+On one side of this massive banquet hall is a set of built in shelves with the organ loft up above.
+The organ actually works.
+In the basement, there’s a room that has the air pump for the organ.
+I love all of the built-in shelves!
 On the other side of the banquet hall is a wall of triple fireplaces.
 Because three is always better than one, right?
-This room was huge.
+This room was huge!
 The pictures can’t even begin to portray the true size of it.
 The ceiling in the banquet hall is seven stories high!

 Here you can see the Breakfast Room where the Vanderbilt family ate lunch.
 Yep, you read that right.
 They named it The Breakfast Room, but they would eat lunch there.
 Maybe it was a really late breakfast…more like brunch?

 The ceilings in The Biltmore were just as ornate and thought out as the rest of the rooms.
+Each room had a different design on the ceiling.
+I think I took just as many pics of the ceilings as I did rooms.

-The Tapestry Gallery is more like a wide hallway.
-There are three tapestries hanging here that are a part of seven.
+The Tapestry Gallery is more like a wide hallway with little nooks scattered about it.
+There are three tapestries hanging here that are a part of a set of seven.
 Each tapestry depicted one of the Seven Virtues.
+I love how ornate this fireplace we found in the Tapestry Gallery is!
+Check out the turtles on the bottom of the lamps.

 This was George Vanderbilt’s bedroom.
 It’s huge!
 And I love all of the woodwork in it.
 All hand carved by super important artsy people.
 I don’t remember all of their names…there were so many different names said during this tour.
 Can you see the gold colored walls?
 That’s real gold.
 It’s gilded 24 Karat gold burlap.
+Because if you have the money to do it…why not?

 This sitting room joined the family bedrooms.
 There was a small table for food, a writing desk, and a game table.
 This is where the family would have breakfast while they planned the day’s events.